 Sometimes in life that’s all you have, knowing what you know and the big picture.
 Inner strength is a pretty cool reward that comes from it too.

 I’ve been living with ‘the knowing switch on’ for as long as I can remember.
-Now almost 50, I still feel the same about it as I did when I was 5–which is matter of fact.
-Life is easier when we know what we know.
+Now, over five decades later I still feel the same about it as I did when I was 5—which is matter of fact.
+Life is easier when we trust our vibes and stand up for what we intutively know.
 The Universe uses this to help propel us.
-When we listen we get momentum, things lining up a bit quicker and easier.
+When we listen we get momentum, things line up quicker and easier.
 Plus it’s a fun way to be In Sync With The Flow as I like to call It.

 A few decades ago I was driving home from a long day working at a client’s.
 It was dark out, well past 9 pm and I was humming along on the highway, my mind wandering.
 Out of the darkness I heard ‘the suggestion’ from my guides and The Masters.
 It took my by surprise: “Stop, and get fish.”